 “The parents are archeologists, or something.
 I don’t know, ” said Harry.

 “Anthropologists,” corrected Ethel.
 “They’re visiting the missionaries that live over in the village .
 Something about ancient languages and cultures and all.
 I think they make movies and write books about God.
 But this kid likes animals best.”

 The boy was still writing a mile a minute.
-What she was doing that was so exiting, Terri had no idea.
-She was just laying here relaxing in the sun, after her journey back and forth across the lagoon.
+What she was doing that was so exciting, Terri had no idea.
+She was just laying here relaxing in the sun after her journey back and forth across the lagoon.

 “Oh no!
 Here comes that other creature!” exclaimed Larry Lizard.

-Noise suddenly filed the air—not the normal chatter of monkeys and birds but—“woof, woof, woof, woof!”
+Noise suddenly filled the air—not the normal chatter of monkeys and birds but—“woof, woof, woof, woof!”

 The animal appeared out of nowhere, racing straight for them!
 He leaped upon the boy—who didn’t seem to care.

 “Hey, Rusty!
 Hey, cool it, huh?” the boy laughed as the creature licked his face.
 “Will you be quiet—I’m studying this turtle.
 She’ll run away like that lizard did.”